 In grades 4-12, it is understood that students will sometimes forget to use face coverings or social distance properly, and that employees will work together to provide positive cues and prompts for all.
 However, any student who purposefully refuses to wear a face covering as directed, or who defies authority by removing his or her face covering at a time or place when it is required will be disciplined.
 A student will receive 2 warnings: 1st and 2nd warnings will be both verbal and written and will include communication with parents or guardians.
 On the 3rd warning students will be isolated and, depending on age, will be sent home or a parent will come pick them up.
 The student will be expected to leave school property as soon as is feasible.
-A student will not be allowed to return until the matter has been discussed with a parent will not be allowed to return until the matter has been discussed with a parent guardian.
+A student will not be allowed to return until the matter has been discussed with a parent or guardian, with the assurance that the child will wear the mask upon return to the building.